-Councilors of each district are elected proportionally by the single transferrable vote method of ranked choice voting.
-This method provides for the election of candidates in each district who have a vote count that is at least the number that is the sum, rounded down, of one plus 25% (twenty-five percent) of the number of first-rank votes cast for councilors in the district.
-That sum is called the threshold.
-Candidates who have a vote count that is at least the threshold are declared elected.
-In the initial round, the number of first-rank votes received by each candidate is the candidate's vote count.
-In any subsequent rounds, to the extent that the votes counted for elected candidates exceeds the threshold, the votes exceeding the threshold are called the surplus and are counted for the continuing candidates who are ranked next on the ballots that had been counted for the elected candidates, with the counting being in proportion to the total numbers of such next rankings.
-If, after all surpluses have been counted in a round, no additional candidates have a vote count that is at least the threshold, the candidates having the fewest votes are successively eliminated in rounds and their votes are counted as votes for the candidates who are ranked next on the ballots that had been counted for the eliminated candidates.
+Councilors of each district are elected using a proportional method of ranked choice voting known as single transferable vote.
+This method provides for the candidates to be elected on the basis of a threshold.
+The threshold is determined by the number of seats to be filled plus one, so that the threshold is the lowest number of votes a candidate must receive to win a seat such that no more candidates can win election than there are seats to be filled.
+In the initial round, the number of first rankings received by each candidate is the candidate's vote count.
+Candidates whose vote counts are at least the threshold are declared elected.
+Votes that counted for elected candidates in excess of the threshold are called surplus.
+If fewer candidates are elected in the initial round than there are seats to be filled, the surplus percentage of all votes for the candidates who received a surplus are transferred to the next-highest ranked candidates in proportion to the total numbers of next-highest rankings they received on the ballots that counted for the elected candidate.
+If, after all surpluses have been counted in a round, no additional candidates have a vote count that is at least the threshold, the candidates with the lowest vote counts are successively eliminated in rounds and their votes are counted as votes for the candidates who are ranked next highest on the ballots that had been counted for the eliminated candidates, until another candidate has a vote count that is at least the threshold or until the number of candidates remaining equals the number of seats that have not yet been filled.
 The process of transferring surpluses of elected candidates and eliminating candidates continues until all positions are elected.

 The Council must adopt an election code for the administration of ranked choice voting.
 The City must conduct periodic voter education campaigns to familiarize voters with the ranked choice voting methods described above.
-The use of ranked choice voting must commence with the November 2024 election.